radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
 In this tutorial you will define an app named `todoapp` that will contain the container and MongoDB connector resources, all described in Bicep.

-Create a new file named `app.bicep` and paste the following to add a radius application
+Create a new file named `app.bicep` and paste the following to add a radius application.

 {{< rad file="snippets/empty-app.bicep" embed=true >}}

 The environment property depicts the environment that was initialized in the previous step for the app to land on.
+Radius will automatically inject the `environment` parameter into the bicep file during deployment.

-## Add a container component
+## Add a container resource

 Next you'll add resources for the website's frontend.